OfficeDev/Microsoft-Teams-Samples/samples/identity-linking-with-sso/nodejs/README.md

 ---
 page_type: sample
-description: This sample demos mapping with aad id, facebook, and google account of user in bot, ME and tab.
+description: This sample demos linking aad id with  facebook and google account of user in bot, ME and tab.
 products:
 - office-teams
 - office